mvolkmann/react-hash-route/README.md

 if (!authenticated) return route('login');
 ```

-There are several approaches that can be used
+There are several approaches that can be used to
-to make data available to a route.
+make data available to component after a route change.
 Probably the best is to put data in Redux state
 that other components can access.
 Another approach is to use what this package refers to as "hash parameters".